New Jersey Audubon’s Government Relations Team Is The Leading Policy Voice For Making New Jersey A Better Place For People And Wildlife.

 Making a difference in the upcoming year!

-- Provide leadership and guidance on critical environmental issues facing New Jersey for the incoming Administration
+- Providing leadership and guidance on critical environmental issues facing New Jersey for the incoming Administration

 - Advancing a package of bills that support native habitat and pollinators, as well as limit use of invasive species